JamesButler345/ECM3401/README.md

 # ECM3401
 Welcome to my dissertation project.
 We have developed a Proof-of-concept website for an Interactive Forma Mentis Network Visualiser.

+My Website can be accessed at the following URL: https://www.onlinecharts.live/ (Password required)

 We provide this code for reproducability of the Interactive Forma Mentis Network Visualiser.

 The bulk of this code base is WordPress fomalities.
 We implemented the visualiser in the onlinecharts.live directory which is located here: \var\www\onlinecharts.live